UCL-ARC/mkdocs-dsh-docs/docs/Example_Jobscripts.md

 # processes in the registerDoMC call in your R program.
 #$ -pe smp 12

-# Set the working directory to somewhere in your scratch space.
+# Set the working directory to somewhere in your home space.
 This is
 # necessary because the compute nodes cannot write to your $HOME
 # NOTE: this directory must exist.
 # Replace "<your_UCL_id>" with your UCL user ID